 On April 2, 1917, President Woodrow Wilson went before a joint session of Congress to request a declaration of war against Germany.
-On April 4, 1917, the U.S. Senate voted in support of the measure to declare war on Germany.
+On April 4, 1917, the U.S. Senate voted to support the measure to declare war on Germany.
 The House concurred two days later.
-The United States later declared war on German ally Austria-Hungary on December 7, 1917.
+Later, the United States declared war on German ally Austria-Hungary on December 7, 1917.

 Faced with mobilizing a sufficient fighting force, Congress passed the Selective Service Act on May 18, 1917.
 By the end of the war, the Selective Service Act had conscripted over 2.8 million American men.
 The hundreds of thousands of men who enlisted or were conscripted early in the war faced months of intensive training before departing for Europe.

 The U.S. Congress passed the Espionage Act on June 15, 1917.
 The Act prohibited individuals from interfering with draft or military processes expanded the punishment for insubordination in the military and barred Americans from supporting enemies in war.
 Supporters saw it as a necessary precaution to promote domestic and military security.
 At the same time, critics viewed it as an attack on freedom of speech and argued that this law unfairly targeted immigrants and ideological dissenters.